National Agricultural Cooperative Federation: Controversies

 In 2013, Rep. Bae Ki-woon (Minjoo) and monthly news magazine Sisa IN exposed NACF's unethical business practice of paying newspapers and other media outlets to run promo articles.
 Among the media outlets which received payment from NACF were newspapers Dong-A Ilbo (628.7 million won), JoongAng Ilbo (375 million won), Chosun Ilbo (56.6 million won), Kyunghyang Shinmun (33 million won) and Hankyoreh (12.5 million won), as well as news agency Yonhap News (132 million won) and news website OhmyNews (55 million won).

-An NACF public relations employee, who requested anonymity, told The Korea Observer that it has paid media outlets in exchange of articles that promote the cooperative and its policies.
+An NACF public relations employee, who requested anonymity, told The Korea Observer that it has paid media outlets in exchange for articles that promote the cooperative and its policies.
 The employee also said that NACF does not spend its money to bribe media organizations to stop publishing "negative" news against it.